pnuu/fmiopendata/wfs.md

         * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).

+## Magnetometer Observations

+Magnetometer observations from 12 locations.
+The data is retuned in simple feature format.

+* Query ID: `fmi::observations::magnetometer::simple`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62.
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Utti).
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * maxlocations
+        * Amount of locations
+        * How many observation stations are fetched around queried locations.
+Note that stations are only searched with 50 kilometers radius around the location (place/fmisid/geoid).
+By default, one location is returned.

 ## Mareograph Water Temperature Daily Statistical Values

 Daily water temperature average, minimum and maximum from 14 locations.
 By default, the data is returned from last 744 hours.
-The data is returned in multi point coverage format.
+The data is retuned in multi point coverage format.

 * Query ID: `fmi::observations::mareograph::daily::multipointcoverage`
 * Available arguments: